Turkish Military Service (Askerlik) and Your Germany Visa: What You Need to Know

 Departure restrictions: If you have unresolved military obligations and your status is flagged in the system (askerlik çağı), you may be stopped at the Turkish border and prevented from leaving.
 This can derail a Germany move at the worst possible moment — after you have already received your German visa.

 Passport renewal: Turkish passports are issued for 10 years.
-If your military status is unresolved when your passport expires, you may face obstacles renewing through the Turkish consulate in Germany.
+If your military status is unresolved when your passport expires, confirm the current renewal requirements with the Turkish consulate in Germany.

 Future returns to Turkey: Once living in Germany, returning to Turkey for family visits or personal business requires that your military status is managed correctly.
 Men with unresolved obligations who re-enter Turkey can face conscription proceedings.